Bird of Paradise

 GET A LITTLE CLOSER

 Now we start to consider how to prepare for more balance in Bird of Paradise.
-In the video, Matt begins in the Bound Angle at the wall variation.
-This time we get closer to the wall, while also pulling away from it.
-It’s the bottom foot that we gradually take closer to the wall.
-This creates more stability for us to balance on that leg.
-Next, we can lean away from the wall and begin to point the toes of the foot on the top leg, which also shifts our stance to become more upright.
-This may also reveal any potential pressure or “punching forward” of the shoulders, in particular the shoulder that is in front of the top leg.
+In the video, Matt begins at the wall in the Bound Side-Angle variation.
+This time, we gradually take the bottom foot closer to the wall.
+This creates more stability for us to balance on the standing leg.
+Next, we lean away from the wall and begin to point the toes of the top foot, which also shifts our stance to become more upright.
+This may also reveal any pressure or punching forward of the shoulders, in particular the shoulder that is in front of the top leg.

 200 HOUR ONLINE TEACHER TRAINING